-The main lawn is at the very heart of the garden with sweeping views around the mixed exotic borders (at their best in late Summer).
-Borders full of exotic interest and bursting with colour from May onwards.
-Later in the year Ginger lilies, Dalia’s and bananas create a rich tapestry of flower and foliage.
-The focal point of the lawn is the iconic and huge Cryptomeria japonica (Japanese red cedar) which was planted in 1898 an extremely long lived tree that in Japan thinks nothing of growing for well over 1000 years.
+The main lawn is at the heart of the garden with sweeping views around the mixed exotic borders which are at their best in the summer months.

+Later in the year ginger lilies, dahlias and bananas create a rich tapestry of flower and foliage.
+The focal point of the lawn is the magnificent Cryptomeria japonica (Japanese red cedar) which was planted in 1898, an extremely long- lived tree that in Japan thinks nothing of growing over 1,000 years.

 The Tennis Court

-The Celtic Cross Paths
+Celtic Cross Paths